andvsilva/webscraping/whale-alert/README.md

 This plot shows the higher amount of BTC moved ```from to``` with the price at the moment of the transaction.
 The plot also shows the percentage of transactions for each transaction type, with the following values:

-- exchange-unknown: 1200 BTC (~34 Million of USD)
+- exchange-unknown: 1200 BTC (~34 Million USD)
-- unknown-unknown: 7410.07 BTC (~215 Million of USD)
+- unknown-unknown: 7410.07 BTC (~215 Million USD)
-- exchange-exchange: 399.98 BTC (~11.5 Million of USD)
+- exchange-exchange: 399.98 BTC (~11.5 Million USD)
-- unknown-exchange: 1395.49 BTC (~40.2 Million of USD)
+- unknown-exchange: 1395.49 BTC (~40.2 Million USD)

-From this analysis, the result suggest that there is a correlation, But I cannot yet make any conclusion, I need to work around and make more analysis or looking for evidences to support my thesis.
-For the transaction (exchange-unknown) showed on the plot, we see that the price rise up about 5%, this is what we were expecting, the price goes up.
+From this analysis, the result suggests that there is a correlation, But I cannot yet make any conclusion, I need to work around and do more analysis or looking for evidences to support my thesis.
+Regarding the transaction (exchange-unknown) showed on the plot, we see that the price rise up about 5%, this is what we were expecting, the price goes up.

 In my opinion, I think that the percentage of amount of transactions can provide a good level of precision for the macro sentiment about the crypto market, i.e., high amount of transactions (exchange-unknown) suggest that the price goes up, because the amount of BTC on the exchange is low and demand increase, and the contrary can also happen push the price down.

-That is it for now, this article shows only how to work with Whale Alert API in python package to do analysis from blockchain data, and now up to you to try improve this framework showed or to build your own analysis, to seek for insights from data.
+That is it for now, this article shows only how to work with Whale Alert API in python package doing analysis of blockchain data, and now up to you to try improve this framework showed or to build your own analysis, to seek insights from data.

 Thank you for taking the time to read this article!
 Stay turn and never stop, the journey is long and we need to be strong and disciplined to reach the success in the field.

-To know more about me see my [webpage](https://medium.com/r/?url=https%3A%2F%2Fandsilvadrcc.gitlab.io%2Fmy-web-page-andre-vieira%2F).
+To know more about me see my [webpage](https://andsilvadrcc.gitlab.io/my-web-page-andre-vieira/).

 Cheers!
 Until the next time. :)